sunezr/Udacity-DRLND-p2_continuous-control/Report.md

 ## Plot of Rewards

 The result is shown in the figure.
-The environment is solved in 100 epochs, average score of 100 episodes(1 to 100) is 30.59.
+The environment is solved in 100 epochs, average score of 100 episodes(1 to 100) is 30.22(larger than 30).
 In fact the scores are around 40 after 40 episodes.

 ![continuous_control](continuous_control.png)